 Width 10' min

 Depth 10' min

 Area 100 sf min

-71100 100 01 111111

-Must provide pedestrian access from the primary street sidewalk.
+Must provide pedestrian access from the front street sidewalk.
 Each unit may have an individual entry.
 For corner LOTS, secondary access may be provided from the side street as well.